FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: The Proposed FedV Framework

 Then, the aggregator generates an \textit{aggregation vector} to compute the inner products and sends it to the TPA.
 For example upon receiving two ciphertexts $ct_1$, $ct_2$, the aggregator generates an aggregation vector $(1,1)$ and sends it to the TPA, which returns the functional key to the aggregator to compute the inner product between $(ct_1,ct_2)$ and $(1,1)$.
 Notice that the TPA doesn't get access to $ct_1$, $ct_2$ and the final result of the aggregation.
 Note that the aggregation vectors \textit{do not} contain any private information; they only include the weights used to aggregate ciphertext coming from parties.

 To prevent inference threats that will be explained in detail in Section~\ref{sec:vfl:dynamic}, once the TPA gets an aggregation vector, it is inspected by its \textit{Inference Prevention Module} (IPM), which is responsible for making sure the vectors are adequate.
-If the IPM concludes that the aggregation vectors are valid, the TPA provides the cryptographic key to the aggregator.
-Using this key, the aggregator then obtains the result of the corresponding inner product via decryption.
+If the IPM concludes that the aggregation vectors are valid, the TPA provides the functional decryption key to the aggregator.
+Notice that \textit{FedV} is compatible with TPA-free FE schemes \cite{abdalla2019decentralizing,chotard2018decentralized}, where parties collaboratively generate the functional decryption key.
+In that scenario, the IPM can also be deployed at each training party.
+Using decryption key, the aggregator then obtains the result of the corresponding inner product via decryption.
 As a result of these computations, the aggregator can obtain the exact gradients that can be used for any gradient-based step to update the ML model.
 Line~\ref{alg:vfl:ln:descent} of Algorithm~\ref{alg:vfl} uses stochastic gradient descent (SGD) method to illustrate the update step of the ML model.
 We present \textit{FedV-SecGrad} in details in Section~\ref{sec:vfl:detail}.